 Sept.
 22, 2010 The US House of Representatives has unanimously approved a bill to replace the term “mental retardation” and “mentally retarded” with “intellectual disability” and “individual with an intellectual disability.”
 The Senate previously passed this bill.
-President Obama is expected to sign the legislation into law.
+President Obama signed the legislation into law.

 This is a triumph for all of us, but especially for people with disabilities, their parents and families who have carried the burden of the word retarded.

 Tomorrow I want to talk about the role of parents and advocates in making a difference in our world and getting legislation passed.
 Rosa’s bill is named after a young woman with Down syndrome, you can bet her mom was involved.

 But today I just wanted to show what a great press release and call to action looks like.
 So no need for phone calls–the bill is passed.

 What are the components of this press release that would make you want to take action? no action?

 Just for transparency, I support this bill and have been a member of Aut-Com and followed Our Children Left Behind almost since they began.

 Here is some information from the advocacy group, “Our Children Left Behind.”
 Posted by: “Alpy2@aol.com” Tue Sep 21, 2010 7:57 pm (PDT)

 Hi, all!
 This is from Jessica Butler, long time advocate and mom of a child with a disability.
 Legislation has passed the US Senate (“Rosa’s Law”) that would eliminate the use of the “R” word (“retarded”) with the less loaded term of “intellectual disability.”
 We believe this change would help eliminate the stigma currently associated with the “R” word, and this law would cost NO money to implement.